October 9, 2024

 PestsYellowing, spotting, sticky residueTreat with insecticidal soap or neem oil

-It shouldn’t take a lot to get your spider plant thriving again.
-Check through the causes found here and identify the most likely one before trying the simple fixes.
+It shouldn’t take a lot to get your spider plant growing well again.
+And without those yellow leaves.
+Check through the causes found here and once you’ve found the most likely cause for your plant you can try the easy fixes.

-Once you’ve give your spider plant the right balance of light, water and nutrients it’ll soon be a lush and vibrant plant again in no time.
+Once you’ve give your spider plant the right balance of light, water and nutrients it’ll be looking back to its old self again quickly.

 Leave a Reply